 - Who will I be working with and how much interaction will I have with other employees?

 - What days and hours will I be working?
 If you have a vacation planned during the summer, you need to let the prospective mentor know.

 The Hiring Process

-Students who are selected for an internship will be contacted by Cassandra Casperson regarding required paperwork and students should be prepared to complete the paper in a week or less, due to the short timeframe.
+Students who are selected for an internship will be contacted by Matthew Pacheco, LANL Scholars InternshipCoordinator, regarding required paperwork.
+Selected students should be prepared to complete new hire paperwork in one week or less, due to the short time-frame.

 LANL is an Affirmative Action/Equal Opportunity Employer, however employment is not guaranteed.